1925 Grand Prix season: Season review

 Many of the drivers were being shaken up and exhausted by the rough surface and a number of relief drivers were employed.
 Bordino stopped again, with an injured hand and while he went to the track hospital Antoine Mourre took over the Fiat.
 Soon after Herb Jones's Miller crashed into the wall and caught fire.
 Jones was also taken to the track hospital with injuries.
-Just after halfway, DePaolo pitted suffering from blistered hands and was replaced by Norman Batten.
+Just after halfway, DePaolo pitted suffering from blistered hands and took relief from Norman Batten as the blisters were attended to.
 As the pitstops worked through, this soon put Cooper into the lead until a puncture nudged him into the wall and he had to pit.
 DePaolo had got back into his car again on lap 127 and, running fourth, set off after the leaders.
 Lewis, in the Miller FD, ran at the front but in ten laps was hauled in and passed by DePaolo.
 An exhausted Lewis finally pitted to be relieved by Bennett Hill who had retired early with suspension issues.
 Although Hill charged hard, DePaolo held on and won by almost a minute, or half a lap, from Hill, with Shafer third.
-Fox 1973, p.36 It was the first time the race had been won in under 5 hours, averaging 101.3mph.
+It was the first time the race had been won in under 5 hours, averaging 101.3mph.
 With four other wins in the 11-race season, Pete DePaolo would, in 1927, be retroactively declared the year's AAA champion, well ahead of Tommy Milton.

 The end of the year saw the retirement of Milton and DePalma, two of America's greatest post-war drivers.

 The third European Grand Prix turned out to be a major anti-climax.
 It was the inaugural Belgian Grand Prix and part of the World Championship, but only the Alfa Romeo and Delage works teams arrived.
 Sunbeam claimed its cars were not ready, as did Alfred Guyot.
 Alfa Corse had Antonio Ascari, Giuseppe Campari and Gastone Brilli-Peri as their drivers, with the latter running an older, 1924, model.
 The four Delages (driven by team manager René Thomas, Albert Divo, Robert Benoist and Paul Torchy) were now fitted with twin superchargers.
 In practice the two teams had similar lap times, although grid positions were still drawn by lot unlike Indianapolis.